TDG-Platform/docs/AOP Strip Processor_V2Post.md

 **Test Datasets for All Sensors (Naples, Italy):**

 All sensors have been tested.
 The S3 locations of the test data are given below.
-Only script examples for WorldView-3 have been posted:
+Script examples for various sensors have been posted:

 	10200100423D7A00 = WV01 's3://receiving-dgcs-tdgplatform-com/055250712010_01_003'
 	103001004DAFAF00 = WV02 's3://receiving-dgcs-tdgplatform-com/055253506010_01_003'